suncoast-devs/handbook/lessons/misc-api-intro/reading/01-part2.md

+---
-# A more complex API
+title: A more complex API
+---

 After seeing a simple example of an API lets take a look at a more complex example.

 ## One List

 The One List API is an API for managing a list of todo items.

 Lets review the style of API access we've already seen.
 The first URL pattern will retrieve the full list of TODO items.

 `/items?access_token={access_token}`

 Each URL we investigate will have an `access_token` and this will allow us to maintain different lists for different users.

-The examples below are based on the [online documention](https://one-list-api.herokuapp.com/) of the One List API.
+The examples below are based on the
+[online documention](https://one-list-api.herokuapp.com/) of the One List API.

 ## `GET` `/items?access_token={access_token}`

 This API URL will get the list of all todo items.
 If we run `http` to fetch data from the API like:

 ```sh
 http https://one-list-api.herokuapp.com/items?access_token=illustriousvoyage